 An image appears on the infotainment screen when the vehicle is shifted into R (Reverse).
 The infotainment screen goes to the previous screen after approximately 10 seconds once the vehicle is shifted out of R (Reverse).

-To return to the previous screen sooner, do one of the following:
+To see the previous screen sooner, do one of the following:

-- Press a hard key on the infotainment system.

-- Shift into P (Park).
+- Press a hard key on the navigation system. - Shift into P (Park).

-- Reach a vehicle speed of 8 km/h (5 mph).